 So on that day, both my daughter and I passed the test.

 I knew I could let her go when the time came.
-I knew she could be independent from me and still stay safe.
+I knew she could be independent of me and still stay safe.

 This helicopter mom is turning in her wings.